unicomputing/algorand-ba-distalgo/README.md

 * Checks correctness with increasing number of users.
 * Checks correctness with increasing number of traitors.
 * Checks correctness with increasing stakes of traitors.
-* Checks correctness with increasing timeout value.
+* Checks correctness with increasing number of committee members.

 The Monitor runs the tests for combination of following set of parameters
 * No.of Users range 20-50